beaurancourt/sim-5e/docs/index.md

 Yet, what are we *truly* trying to optimize for?

-Here, I propose the an optimization function: maximize the probability that your party lives through an adventuring day as defined by page 84 of the DMG.
+Here, I propose an optimization function: maximize the probability that your party lives through an adventuring day as defined by page 84 of the DMG.
 One such adventuring day is 6 medium difficulty encounters for a party of 4 PCs at level 5.
 The DMG suggests a short rest 1/3 and 2/3 the way through an adventuring day.